 Ray Law worked for the City and County of San Francisco as a legislative aide with the Office of Supervisor Katy Tang and a senior language services coordinator with the Office of Civic Engagement and Immigrant Affairs (OCEIA), he was able to build relationships and collaborate with a variety of city departments, local agencies, and community organizations on policy issues that directly affect the residents of San Francisco.
 Prior to joining the City, Ray worked for Sing Tao Daily in the Bay Area, and used to work as a high school teacher and paramedic in Hong Kong.

 Ray has his bachelor’s from Hong Kong Baptist University in Chinese Language and Literature, and is a graduate of the City College of San Francisco in medical interpreting.
-Ray is attending the School of Management of University of San Francisco, where he is expecting to receive his master’s degree in public administration in May, 2018.
+Ray also earned a Master’s degree in public administration from the School of Management of University of San Francisco, where he was on the Dean’s List throughout the program.
 Ray is fluent in Cantonese and Mandarin.
 His hobbies include reading, running, basketball and supporting our local basketball team, the Golden State Warriors.